apache/yunikorn-site/docs/api/scheduler.md

 **Code** : `500 Internal Server Error`

-## GroupTracker
-### Get specific group usage tracking information
+### Single group

-Fetch specific group usage given a Partition and displays general information about the groups managed by YuniKorn.
-In case the group name contains any special characters, it needs to be url escaped to avoid issues.
+Fetch the specified group given a Partition and displays usage and quota information for the group.
+All queues in the hierarchy tracking the group will be included.

 **URL** : `/ws/v1/partition/{partitionName}/usage/group/{groupName}`